-What if we lived in a world where no matter your background, where you lived, or what your income, you could get the best healthcare a doctor could provide?
-What if, just because you didn’t have internet, it didn’t stop a doctor from having your latest info?
-What if instead of having your data stored on a piece of paper, it was stored in the cloud, where it was easily accessible?
-Sound idealistic?
-Perhaps it is – but it is also the world we’re about to live in.
+Imagine this for a second: what if we lived in a world where no matter your background, no matter where you lived, no matter what your income, you could get the best healthcare a doctor could provide.
+That sounds great, right?
+What if lack of access to the internet didn’t stop a doctor from getting the latest info about your health?
+What if instead of having your data stored on a piece of paper, where it could be easily compromised by someone stealing it or it getting lost, that data was stored in a secure cloud, where it will only be easily accessible to the people who have permission to view?
+Some of it sounds too good to be true, right?
+Perhaps it is – but it is also the wonderful reality we live in now.

-In the past few decades, the healthcare industry drastically changed.
-Thanks to organizations, such as Doctors without Borders and Sanford World Clinics, as well as technological innovation, developing regions of the world are finally starting to get the care that they need.
-But, of course, there are still challenges to overcome….
+Over the past few decades, the healthcare industry has drastically evolved.
+Thanks to organizations like Doctors without Borders and Sanford World Clinics, as well as technological innovation, developing regions of the world are finally starting to get the care that they need.
+But of course, there are still challenges to overcome….

-In American cities, when a patient is admitted to a hospital, a doctor could pull up their records on a computer using their cloud based EHR systems, find the patient’s medical history, input the current issue, and create a treatment plan immediately.
+In urban areas of America, when a patient is admitted to a hospital, a doctor can pull up their records on a computer or tablet, using their cloud based EHR systems, find the patient’s medical history, input the latest issues, symptoms, test information and any other data that is necessary knowledge and create a treatment plan immediately.

-In other places in the world, like Honduras, or even in rural, stateside areas, this is not the case.
-With unreliable internet service and/or power, tracking electronic patient records can be cumbersome and downright impossible at times.
-And in a place like Hospital Loma de Luz – that includes a 50-bed mission hospital with three operating rooms, eight out-patient clinic examining rooms, emergency department, specialized clinics, laboratory, and pharmacy – this becomes more complex.
+But the same cannot be said about less fortunate parts of American and several countries.
+For instance, Honduras.
+Due to unreliable internet service and/or power, keeping up with electronic patient records can be cumbersome and downright impossible at times.
+And in a place like Hospital Loma de Luz – which includes a 50-bed, mission hospital with three operating rooms, eight out-patient clinic examining rooms, an emergency department, specialized clinics, a laboratory and a pharmacy – this becomes more complex.